FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 The proposal section goes into detail around how this alive tracking works but in the high level overview its also important to include that servers can tell other servers that they are going offline/disabling presence.

-So how does changes-only and knowing-alive-or-dead status for homeservers help?
-Well simple, if one takes a look at EDU charts.
+So how does a system based on changes in presence and the dead-or-alive status for homeservers help?
+Well simple, if one takes a look at
+EDU charts.
 Unless you're reporting yourself as away for a 8-16 sleep cycle, assuming your desktop follows that, one should report as online at the start of the 16 hours awake cycle and offline at start of the 8 hour sleep cycle.
 That's 2 EDUs for the whole day.